Right to buy a Council Home (RTB Council)

 Am I eligible?

-It is only available to those tenants living in a Local Authority property on a secured tenancy or those whose property was transferred to Genesis from the Local Authority as a result of a stock transfer.
+It is only for tenants living in a Local Authority home on a secured tenancy.
+Those whose homes were transferred to us from the L.A. as a result of a stock transfer are also eligible.

 You can apply to buy your council home if: